microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

                 "slotSetting": false
             }

 ## Step 3.
-Test Azure service deployment
+Test Azure service deployment via Postman

 Launch Postman and test the Azure Function to make sure it returns results.
 The num_search_result query parameter can be altered to retrieve more or less search results.
 Notice the query parameter num_search_result in the screenshot below.
 A parameter named "code" also needs to be supplied to match the one of your Function's __App key__ values (either the _master or default values in the __App key__ blade of the resource in the Portal.

 ![](../../documents/media/postman.png)

 ## Step 4.
-Deploy client Power App
+Deploy client application via Power Apps

 From the powerapp folder of the openai_on_custom_dataset folder of this repo, download the Semantic-Search-App-Template_20230303012916.zip powerapp package.
 This has a prebuilt Canvas app including Power App and Power Automate components.
 Navigate to https://make.powerapps.com/ and click on Apps on the left navigation.